Our Services

 +

-Yes, you can sell a Florida home with an open insurance claim, but the process requires careful handling at closing.
-The claim rights can either transfer to the buyer or be resolved through a separate written agreement between both parties before the sale closes.
-Florida's revised Assignment of Benefits (AOB) laws under SB 2-D (2022) limit how those claim proceeds can be directed after a sale, so it's important to coordinate with your insurance adjuster and closing attorney.
-Cash Buyers Network regularly purchases Florida homes with open claims from events like Hurricane Ian (2022) and Hurricane Irma (2017).
-Our team works directly with your adjuster or attorney to structure a clean, compliant closing.
+Yes.
+The claim rights can either transfer to the buyer or be resolved through a separate written agreement before closing.
+Florida's revised Assignment of Benefits (AOB) laws under SB 2-D (2022) limit how claim proceeds can be directed after a sale, so coordinate with your insurance adjuster and closing attorney.
+Cash Buyers Network regularly purchases Florida homes with open claims from events like Hurricane Ian (2022) and Hurricane Irma (2017) and works directly with your adjuster or attorney to structure a clean, compliant closing.

 What types of repairs make a house hard to sell on the MLS in Florida?